What to Expect When You Are Scheduled for a CT Scan

 If you feel any pain at all near the IV site, or feel nauseated, tell the technician immediately.

-Tell the CT tech or your doctor immediately if you experience any of these symptoms after an intravenous injection of contrast.
+Tell the tech or your doctor immediately if you experience any of these symptoms after an IV injection of contrast.

 Hives or itching red skin